Number of plants found: 136 | Next | ![]() |

 To discourage disease and pests, it's important to keep the hummingbird bush pruned and tidy and to mulch around the base to keep the temperature steady and consistent.
 A monthly light application of a balanced fertilizer is also recommended, but not essential.
 Flame acanthus is a great choice for entryways, small gardens, or containers, providing a long-lasting source of beautiful color and natural beauty.

-The flowers of this plant can be red, pink, or purple red, up to 2 inch long, and tubular.
-They are 2-lipped, fuzzy and they bloom for one day before wilting.
-The A. scabra inflorescence is candle-like and the prepubescent flower spikes can grow up to 6 inch in height.
-The inflorescence has overlapping green bracts that are tinged with yellow and orange and they have extrafloral nectaries.
-Each day only one or two flowers open along the inflorescence to prevent self-pollination.
-The flowers have four fertile stamens and a slender stigma that is tucked into the upper lip of the flower.
-The flowers are hummingbird pollinated and the species protects its nectar behind a petal lip.
-When a visiting hummingbird arrives to feed on the nectar, the petal lip releases pollen down onto the head of the bird and it is carried away to pollinate another plant.
-The seed capsules are club-shaped,1 inch long capsules, and they contain four dark brown seeds.
-The seeds are flattened and irregular and they are dispersed ballistically, meaning they "explode".
-The fruit seed capsule splits along the sutures, which allow the fruit wall to change its shape rapidly and throw the seeds short distances.
+The flowers of this plant can be red, pink, or purple red, up to 2 inches long, and tubular.
+They are 2-lipped, fuzzy, and bloom for one day before wilting.
+The plant inflorescence is candle-like, and the prepubescent flower spikes can grow up to 6 inches in height.
+The flowers are hummingbird-pollinated, and the species protects its nectar behind a petal lip.
+When a visiting hummingbird arrives to feed on the nectar, the petal lip releases pollen down onto the head of the bird, and it is carried away to pollinate another plant.
+The seed capsules are 1 inch long capsules, and they contain four dark brown seeds.
+The fruit seed capsule splits along the sutures, allowing throw the seeds short distances.

 Aphelandra sinclairiana is a large shrub, usually growing between 5 and 10 feet tall.
 It is native to Costa Rica, Nicaragua, and Panama, and can be grown outdoors in USDA Zone 9-11.
 It prefers semi-shade, and comparatively regular waterings, making sure that the soil remains slightly moist while not waterlogged.
 The plant sports quite a showy display of flowers, though they are quite small.
 The bracts are orange-red color, almost 2 inches in length, and the tubular flowers themselves range from pink to red to crimson and vinous.
 It also attracts a lot of pollinators, notably butterflies and hummingbirds.